kelvtan96/kelvtan.com/content/english/_index.md

 ############################### Banner ##############################
 banner:
   enable: true
-  bg_image: "images/slider-bg.jpg"
+  bg_image: "img/CHOSEN-ONE-6.jpg"
-  bg_overlay: true
+  bg_overlay: false
   title: "Kelvin Tan"
-  content: "With Music, Art, Science and Engineering as integral parts of life, I find myself extremely fortunate to have been trained in these disciplines, and am all the more eager to delve deeper"
+  content: "With Music, Art, Science and Engineering as integral parts of life,<br> I find myself extremely fortunate to have been trained in these disciplines,<br> and am all the more eager to delve deeper"
   button:
     enable: true
     label: "Discover My Works"